nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/CLI_BASICS.md

 * You should be able to create new files in the terminal with the `touch` command.
 * You should be able to navigate directories in the terminal with the `cd` command.

 Before you start writing code for any application, you want to set up the directory structure and create some initial files on the file system first.
-In this book of the NewForce course, you are going to build a web page to track the inventory of a rare fish aquarium.
+In this book of the NSS course, you are going to build a web page to track the inventory of a rare fish aquarium.

 You can watch the [Martin's Aquarium Directories and Files](https://www.youtube.com/watch?v=ogHzpf4Kelk) video that will also show you the basic terminal commands to use for this.

-Since all of the work you will be doing at NewForce will be contained in the `~/workspace` directory, you need to create a `martins-aquarium` subdirectory.
+Since all of the work you will be doing at NSS will be contained in the `~/workspace` directory, you need to create a `martins-aquarium` subdirectory.

 > If you don't have a workspace directory yet, go to your terminal and type in the following commands.
 >    1. `cd` - This always takes you to your home directory